junnys6018/NES-Emulator/README.md

 **On Windows** make sure the executable can find sdl.dll, this is provided in the root directroy of the repo, if you try to run the executable from the `bin` directory the program will crash.
 Building in release will automatically copy the executable from the `bin` folder into the root directory of the repository. **Make sure you run the executable in the same directory as sdl.dll**

 ## Mappers
+NES cartidges have thier own circuitry that can modify the behaviour of the console, many cartridges provide bank switching, and have the ability to generate hardware interrupts.
+Some cartridges even have thier own sound systems to expand the audio capabilities of the NES.
+The nes emulation community have assigned numbers to each variant of cartridge, called a "mapper number".

 Currently the following mappers have been implemented

  \#  | Name  | Some Games
 -----|-------|--------------------------------------------------
  000 | NROM  | Super Mario Bros.
-1, Donkey Kong, Duck Hunt
+1, Donkey Kong, Balloon Fight
  001 | MMC1  | Legend of Zelda, Dr. Mario, Metroid
  003 | CNROM | Arkanoid, Cybernoid, Solomon's Key